Msaadaldeen/php-website/README.md

 5. Run the website

 PS: you need MAMP or XAMPP to run the website and the website folder should be in the htdocs folder in XAMPP or MAMP

+the document root in MAMP or XAMPP should be the public folder in the website folder